SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Click on `Use in Chat` to open the chat interface and start interacting with the model.

-> ☝️ If your model is not deployed yet, the Chat window will ask you to enable the orchestration service.
-You can do that and then you have all the models available to chat to.
-If you deploy the orchestration service now, you will not have to do it again in exercise [07-deploy-orchestration-service.md](07-deploy-orchestration-service.md)
+> ☝️ The Chat window will ask you to enable the orchestration service.
+You can do that and then you have all the models available to chat with.
+Deploy the orchestration service now, so you will not have to do it again in exercise [07-deploy-orchestration-service.md](07-deploy-orchestration-service.md)

 ![Chat-orchestration](images/enable_orchestration.png)

-If your model is deployed, the chat will look like this:
+Once your model(s) is deployed, the Chat will look like this:
 ![Chat](images/chat1.png)

 ## Use the Chat in Generative AI Hub